Notorious Motorcycle Club (Australia)

-Notorious or Ibrahim Family is a former gang that was based in Sydney, Australia.
+The Notorious or Notorious MC was a former gang that was based in Sydney, Australia and were associated with the Ibrahim Family, an ethnically Lebanese Australian family with both proven and alleged links to organized crime.
 They claimed to be an outlaw motorcycle club; however, not all members ride motorcycles.
 A large percentage of its membership consisted of petty criminals, with no real history of bikers among their ranks.
 Its emblem features a skull with a turban brandishing twin pistols and the words "Original Gangster" beneath it, along with the motto "Only the dead see the end of war".
 Labeled as one of Australia's most dangerous gangs, they had been feuding with larger and well-known motorcycle gangs including the Hells Angels and the Bandidos.
 It was thought that as of March 2012 the gang no longer existed as an organised structure after being dismantled by a police operation arresting key members and with other members choosing to quit the gang life.
 This served to reinforce claims by established MCs that Notorious wasn't a genuine club.